ethereum/EIPs/EIPS/eip-transaction_deadlines.md

 select a much higher gas price for the second transaction.

 This partially solves the UX problem by time-boxing how long this situation may continue.
-Wallets may choose to treat certain operations as 'hot' operations, or may detect `deadline` parameters from TX arguments and automatically insert them into the transaction, to significantly improve the UX.
-Users will no longer have to do the replace by fee dance that is required once you are stuck in this situation, and will not have to pay gas to cancel transactions they no longer care about, which will also free up block capacity.
-And finally, nodes can easily decide whether to drop old pending transactions from the mempool.
+Wallets may choose to treat certain operations as 'hot' operations with very short deadlines, or may detect `deadline` parameters from TX arguments and automatically insert them into the transaction, to significantly improve the UX.
+Users will no longer have to do the replace-by-fee dance that is required once you become stuck in this situation, which is especially hairy when there are multiple pending transactions (replacing tx with nonce 1 does not replace tx with nonce 2 and 3.)

+Users also will not have to pay gas to cancel transactions they no longer care about, which will also free up block capacity.
+Finally, nodes can easily decide whether to drop old pending transactions from the mempool for transactions with a `deadline`.

 ## Backwards Compatibility
 <!--All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->